Yuriysteam/yuriysteam.github.io/_projects/2015-11-25-infosolution.md

 date:   2015-11-27 21:30:00
 project-cover: "/projects_img/infosolutions/cover.jpg"
 description: "Identity for Blackberry supplier in Russia"
-task: "Task: create a logotype and corporate style"
+task: "create a logotype and corporate style"
 intro-text: "Company “Infolosultions” offers a complex of different services for BlackBerry owners in Russia: store with Blackberry smartphones, phone accessories, repair service and set up help.
 Was created a modern and bright logotype with emphasis on technology and solutions."
 type: project
 ---